-- A. Execute the deteriorated bare conductor replacement proposal approved in Phase 1. - B. Submit a progress report to the Director of SPD and the service list for I.19-06-015 every six (6) months, throughout the duration of the corrective action, detailing its progress towards completion of the approved proposal during the previous six months (i.e., reporting period).
-At a minimum, the progress reports shall include: - a.
-The miles of deteriorated bare conductors replaced and associated costs, compared to targeted miles and projected unit costs in the approved proposal, and broken out by circuit name and voltage classification.
+- A. Execute the deteriorated bare conductor replacement proposal approved in Phase 1. - B. Submit a progress report to SPD and the service list for I.19-06-015 via advice letter subject to SPD disposition every six (6) months, throughout the duration of the corrective action, detailing its progress towards completion of the approved proposal during the previous six months (i.e., reporting period).
+At a minimum, the progress reports shall include:

-23 Any remaining budget, as specified in this Staff Proposal for this corrective action, following the completion of Phase 1 must be allocated towards the completion of Phase 2 for this corrective action.
+&lt;sup>24 Any remaining budget, as specified in this Staff Proposal for this corrective action, following the completion of Phase 1 must be allocated towards the completion of Phase 2 for this corrective action.

-- i.
+- a.
+The miles of deteriorated bare conductors replaced and associated costs, compared to targeted miles and projected unit costs in the approved proposal, and broken out by circuit name and voltage classification. - i.
 Reported quantities must be broken out by reporting period and cumulatively. - b.
 An explanation for any discrepancies in reported progress, unit costs, or timelines, as compared to the targeted miles, timelines, and unit costs specified in the approved proposal. - c.
 For any discrepancies identified above, a "makeup plan" for how PG&E plans to align its completion of the replacements with the targets, unit costs, and timelines in the approved proposal. - d.
 A description of potential project risks that may affect: - i.
 Targeted work completion - ii.
 Timelines - iii.
 Budget - iv.
 Location of conductor replacements

-- Phase 1: To be completed within 90 days from approval of this Staff Proposal by the Commission. - Phase 2: To be completed by December 31, 2025.
+- Phase 1: To be completed within 9 months from approval of this Staff Proposal by the Commission. - Phase 2: To be completed by December 31, 20265.